JMU-Wearable-Computing/haptic-glove/README.md

 |SOLID|TCP client connected and ready for messages|

 ### Message format
-Messages follows the format: X,n01,n02,n03,n04,n05,n06,n07,n08
+Messages follows the format: <kbd>X,n01,n02,n03,n04,n05,n06,n07,n08</kbd>

 X is a char that signifies the message type. nXX is a number.
 Negative numbers will be ignored and the playback of the current haptic effect will continue.
 0 will stop the corresponding driver.
+All decimals will be rounded DOWN.
+Each segment of the message correspondes to the strength of a specific haptic driver, where n01 controls driver 1, n02 controls driver 2, and so on.

+#### Effect Messages
 For messages of type 'E', numbers [1, 123] will set the playback effect of the corresponding driver.
-Numbers higher than 123 will set the playback effect to effect # 123 All decimals will be rounded DOWN
+Numbers higher than 123 will set the playback effect to effect # 123.

-Each segment of the message correspondes to the strength of a specific haptic driver.
-Where n01 controls driver 1, n02 controls driver 2, and so on.
+##### Example
+The message <kbd>'E',100,43,55,1,123,34,99,2</kbd> will cause motor one to activate using haptic effect # 100, motor two to activate using haptic effect # 43, and so on.
+Passing the message <kbd>'E',0,-1,100.7,9999,0,0,0,0</kbd> afterwards will stop motors 1, 5, 6, 7, and 8.
+Motor 2 will remain activated with the same haptic effect as before (# 43), motor 3 will activate using haptic effect # 100, and motor 4 will activate using haptic effect # 123.

-#### Example Messages
+#### Acceleration Messages
+For messages of type 'A', no numbers are to be included in the message.
+Sending 'A' as the entire message returns the acceleration data at that instant and sends it to the client.

+##### Example
 TODO

 ## Tutorials